 But this only works when the transaction details provided are clear, accurate, and informative.
 And this is where it gets interesting.

 Imagine you’re scrolling through your bank statement and see a charge from “SB RIVES SC”.
 You vaguely remember making a purchase, but the description is so unclear that you’re left unsure.
 What was this payment for?
 Was it a necessity or an impulse buy?
 Was it even authorized?
 The ambiguity of non-enriched transaction details leaves much to be desired, and many banks still use this structure for their financial ecosystems.
-In its raw form, banks usually get very basic information like terminal and merchant ID, a simple description, the city where the payment occurred and a basic MCC code.
-With only 63% of data being correctly categorised, it is barely usable and not very informative.
+In its raw form, banks usually get very basic information like terminal and merchant ID, a simple description, the city where the payment occurred and a basic Merchant Category Code.
+With only 63% of MCC data being correctly categorised, it is barely usable and not very informative.
 Luckily, there is a way to level up those data.

 Contrast this with the enriched transaction details that providers like Tapix can add to those raw data.
 The entry might read: “Starbucks - Food and Drink”.
 Suddenly, the charge is not only recognizable but also categorised, allowing you to understand your spending at a glance.
 Enriched transaction data offers context by providing accurate merchant names, logos, locations, labelling, Google Places ID and even categorising expenses automatically.
 This clarity is essential for budgeting, tracking subscriptions, or identifying fraudulent activity.
 It serves as a foundation everything else can firmly stand on.